 The original business entity should not have been established by reconstructing an existing business.

-The firm should support a scalable business model demonstrating high potential for employment generation and wealth accumulation.
+The startup should be working on an innovative product or process, or a scalable business model with a high potential for employment generation and wealth creation.

 The Startup India Scheme extends its benefits to specific types of business entities.
 To qualify, your organisation must fall under one of the following categories: